redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 insurrection, on the distribution of forces, the occupation of strategic points, and the indispensable preliminary operations.
-Now or never, was the time to use, for the purposes of civil war, the military science learned from the study Of the "masters of war," of Clausewitz, and of the experience of 1905.
+Now or never, was the time to use, for the purposes of civil war, the military science learned from the study of the "masters of war," of Clausewitz, and of the experience of 1905.

 How did the Party respond to Lenin's hopes and appeals?
 The minutes of